basbebe/dotfiles/README.md

     -   [spacebar] – minimal status bar for macOS
     -   [stackline] – visualize yabai window stacks
         -   [Hammerspoon] – macOS desktop automation with Lua
-    -   [limelight] – yabai border for when SIP is enabled
 -   [util-linux] – Linux utilities for macOS

 ## Other useful Programs